Skip to content

 Types of Russian Blue Coats: What Do They Look Like?

-Your typical Russian Blue will have a shiny, gray topcoat that darkens down the shaft until you hit their blueish-lavender roots.
+Your typical Russian Blue will have a shiny, gray topcoat that darkens down the shaft until you hit its blueish-lavender roots.
 Their fur is densely packed and plush in both appearance and texture.
-These aren’t the only animals with fur similar to this, though - there are other breeds with blue coats too!
+These aren’t the only animals with fur similar to this, though - there are other breeds with blue coats, too!

 Russian Blue Fox Coat

 When the weather gets warmer in places such as Northern Russia, these foxes shed their fur, and some even develop blue-gray coats in the summertime, hence their name.
-These silver foxes have a thick, beautiful coat, but it usually isn’t solid blue in color.
+These silver foxes have a thick, beautiful coat that usually isn’t solid blue.
 Instead, it can feature brown tones as well.

 Nebelung Coat

-This longer-haired breed has medium-length fur throughout their body that gradually grows longer between their shoulders and tails.
-Some people might even think their hair’ style resembles a lion’s mane.
+This longer-haired breed has medium-length fur that grows longer between the shoulders and tails.
+Some people might even think their hairstyle resembles a lion’s mane.

 British Blue Coat

 According to the Cat Fanciers Association, the British Blue was one of England’s first cat breeds, with its history dating back to Rome.
-Despite their name, these short haired British Blues actually come in an array of colors.
+Despite their name, these short-haired British Blues come in various colors.

 Many people adore this breed at cat shows, and one reason for this is because of their awe-inspiring plush coat.